-In accordance with Executive Order 13563 "Improving Regulation and Regulatory Review," and Executive Order 13589 "Promoting Efficient Spending" communications between signatories of this Agreement and consulting parties discussed herein shall be in electronic form whenever practicable, permitted by law, and consistent with applicable records retention requirements.
-Unless specifically requested in another form (i.e., mail/hard copy) by the SHPO, Concurring Parties, or Consulting Parties in writing to ANC
+- A. In accordance with Executive Order 13563 "Improving Regulation and Regulatory Review," and Executive Order 13589 "Promoting Efficient Spending" communications between signatories of this Agreement and consulting parties discussed herein shall be in electronic form whenever practicable, permitted by law, and consistent with applicable records retention requirements.
+Unless specifically requested in another form (i.e., mail/hard copy) by the SHPO, Concurring Parties, or Consulting Parties in writing to ANC. - B. At the end of the Agreement's duration, ANC shall prepare and provide a report that reviews the implementation of the terms of this Agreement and to determine whether amendments are needed to consulting parties.
+The status report shall address the following topics: - 1.
+Problems with implementation or issues encountered during the previous year. - 2.
+Amendments or changes ANC believes should be made in implementation of this Agreement. - 3.
+A list of projects/undertakings reviewed in accordance with the Streamlined Review Process. - 4.
+A list of all ANC professional training opportunities relative to this Agreement provided during the reporting period and number of participants and organizations. - 5.
+Management summaries of cultural resource reports completed during the previous year.

-X. Annual Reporting and Monitoring

-On the first day of July of each year this Agreement remains in force, ANC shall prepare and provide an annual report that reviews the implementation of the terms of this Agreement and to determine whether amendments are needed to consulting parties.
-The annual status report shall address the following topics:

-1. Problems with implementation or issues encountered during the previous year.

-2. Amendments or changes ANC believes should be made in implementation of this Agreement.

-3. A list of projects/undertakings reviewed in accordance with the Streamlined Review Process.

-4. A list of all ANC professional training opportunities relative to this Agreement provided during the reporting period and number of participants and organizations.

-5. Management summaries of cultural resource reports completed during the previous year.

-6. Copies of any minimization and/or mitigation measure modification agreement letters concluded during the previous 12 months.

-B. ANC shall ensure that the public is made aware of the availability of the Annual Report on its website, and that interested members of the public are invited to provide comments to the ANC.

-C. The SHPO and the ACHP may monitor and review the activities carried out pursuant to this Agreement.
-ANC shall cooperate with the SHPO and the ACHP in their monitoring and review responsibilities.

-D. ANC shall hold an annual meeting with SHPO, ACHP, and the Concurring Parties to this Agreement to review the implementation of this Agreement and any amendments that may be proposed.

-E. One year after the execution of this Agreement, in conjunction with the first Annual Report, ANC shall consult with SHPO and ACHP about revising the Streamlined Review Process, specifically not requiring ANC to notify the SHPO of a no adverse effects finding.
+- 6. Copies of any minimization and/or mitigation measure modification agreement letters concluded during the previous 12 months. - C. ANC shall ensure that the public is made aware of the availability of the Annual Report on its website, and that interested members of the public are invited to provide comments to the ANC. - D. The SHPO and the ACHP may monitor and review the activities carried out pursuant to this Agreement.
+ANC shall cooperate with the SHPO and the ACHP in their monitoring and review responsibilities. - E. ANC shall hold an annual meeting with SHPO, ACHP, and the Concurring Parties to this Agreement to review the implementation of this Agreement and any amendments that may be proposed. - F. One year after the execution of this Agreement, in conjunction with the first Annual Report, ANC shall consult with SHPO and ACHP about revising the Streamlined Review Process, specifically not requiring ANC to notify the SHPO of a no adverse effects finding.

+X. Amendment

+A. This Agreement may be amended when such an amendment is agreed to in writing by all Signatories.
+The amendment shall be effective on the date a copy signed by all of the Signatories is filed with the ACHP.

 XI.
-Amendment

-This Agreement may be amended when such an amendment is agreed to in writing by all Signatories.
-The amendment shall be effective on the date a copy signed by all of the Signatories is filed with the ACHP.
+Termination

+- A. If any Signatory to this Agreement determines that its terms will not or cannot be carried out, that party shall immediately consult with the other Signatories to attempt to develop an amendment per Stipulation XI, above.
+If within thirty (30) calendar days (or another time period agreed to by all signatories) an amendment cannot be reached, any signatory may terminate the Agreement upon written notification to the other signatories. - B. Once the Agreement is terminated, and prior to work continuing on undertakings, ANC must either (a) execute a Memorandum of Agreement pursuant to 36 C.F.R. § 800.6, or (b) request, take into account, and respond to the comments of the ACHP under 36 C.F.R. § 800.7.
+ANC shall notify the Signatories as to the course of action it will pursue. - C. Should the position of CRM be vacated, the Chief Engineer shall consult on each individual undertaking pursuant to 36 C.F.R. §§ 800.3 through 800.6 until the CRM position is appropriately filled.

 XII.
-Termination

-A. If any Signatory to this Agreement determines that its terms will not or cannot be carried out, that party shall immediately consult with the other Signatories to attempt to develop an amendment per Stipulation XI, above.
-If within thirty (30) calendar days (or another time period agreed to by all signatories) an amendment cannot be reached, any signatory may terminate the Agreement upon written notification to the other signatories.

-B. Once the Agreement is terminated, and prior to work continuing on undertakings, ANC must either (a) execute a Memorandum of Agreement pursuant to 36 C.F.R. § 800.6, or (b) request, take into account, and respond to the comments of the ACHP under 36 C.F.R. § 800.7.
-ANC shall notify the Signatories as to the course of action it will pursue.

-C. Should the position of CRM be vacated, the Chief Engineer shall notify SHPO and the ACHP within five (5) calendar days of the position becoming vacant, and shall consult on each individual undertaking pursuant to 36 C.F.R. §§ 800.3 through 800.6 until the CRM position is appropriately filled.

-XIII.
 Anti-Deficiency Act